schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/readme.md

 # Using SchemaCrawler in Your Projects

 ## Jars from the Central Repository
-All of the [SchemaCrawler jars] are available on the Maven Central Repository.
+All of the [SchemaCrawler jars] are available on The Central Repository.
 They can be used as dependencies in [Gradle] or [Apache Maven] projects, or with any other build system that supports the Central Repository.